Schwartz-Lab-NU/rgc-classifier/README.md

 *additional fluff goes here*

 ### Model architecture
-1. An error-correcting output code is used to reduce the multi-class problem into a series of binary ones.Model output takes the form of a probability estimate for class membership.
+1. An error-correcting output code is used to reduce the multi-class problem into a series of binary ones.
+Model output takes the form of a probability estimate for class membership.
 2. Each binary learner is composed of AdaBoosted decision trees.
 3. Decision trees are trained using node-wise elastic net regression for feature reduction.
 4. Hyperparameters are chosen by Bayesian Optimization using the bayesopt() function in MATLAB.